 5.1.1 Official Observer appointment

 OOs are appointed by a National Airsport Control (NAC) on behalf of the FAI and IGC.
-Directors of contests sanctioned by FAI or a NAC are automatically OOs for badge or record flights undertaken during a contest.
+Directors of competitions sanctioned by FAI or a NAC may also act as OOs for badge or record flights undertaken during a contest.